mui/mui-x/docs/data/date-pickers/localization/localization.md

 ---
-title: Pickers - Localization
+title: Date and time pickers - Localization
 ---

-# Pickers - Localization
+# Date and time pickers - Localization

-<p class="description">Pickers allow to support users from different locales, with formatting, RTL, and localized strings.</p>
+<p class="description">Date and time pickers allow to support users from different locales, with formatting, RTL, and localized strings.</p>

 The default locale of MUI is English (United States).
 If you want to use other locales, follow the instructions below.